My Camino de Santiago: A journey of pain, resilience, and self-discovery!

 Day 8 - Lavacolla to Santiago de Compostela (10.5km)

-My birthday!
-And there could be no better gift.
-Emotion took over, and despite the pain, I pushed forward.
-I walked faster than ever, even as every ache in my body seemed to resurface—as if they, too, wanted to say goodbye to the Camino.
+My birthday.
+And there could not have been a better gift.
+Emotion took over and, despite the pain, I kept going.
+I walked faster than ever, even as every ache in my body seemed to resurface, as if they too wanted to say goodbye to the Camino.

-Limping, but moving in sync with the rhythm of my heartbeat, I kept going.
-With each step, as the cathedral and the finish line drew closer, my heart pounded harder, and my pace quickened.
+Limping, but moving in sync with the rhythm of my heartbeat, I kept walking.
+With each step, as the cathedral and the finish drew closer, my heart beat harder and my pace quickened.

-I couldn’t believe it.
-I did it!
-I conquered the Camino… and, most importantly, I conquered myself.
+I could not believe it.
+I did it.
+I completed the Camino and, more importantly, I overcame myself.
 The moment I reached the square, I broke down.
-I felt strong, powerful, owning a strength I often forget I have.
+I felt strong, grounded, aware of a strength I often forget I have.

-By the end, I was swollen, sore all over, my face puffy and covered in red marks.
+By the end, I was swollen, sore all over, my face puffy and marked.
 I had every reason to feel awful.
-But instead, I was filled with pride—for myself, for the woman I’ve become, and for the woman I continue to become every day.
+Instead, I felt proud.
+Proud of myself, of the woman I have become, and of the woman I continue to become.
 Nothing could take that away from me.

 I hope this feeling stays with me.
-I know life isn’t easy, but now I have one more piece of proof that no matter what—I can do it.
+Life is not easy, but now I have one more proof that, no matter what, I can do it.

-After arriving, I headed straight to the Xunta Municipal to collect my certificate and Compostelana.
-Oh, how beautiful it was!
+After arriving, I went straight to the Xunta office to collect my certificate and the Compostelana.
+Holding them in my hands felt special.

 From there, I went to the cathedral.
-I arrived two hours before mass and managed to sit in the front row (only behind the seats reserved for the women assisting with offerings and readings).
-On top of a beautiful service, I was lucky enough to witness the Botafumeiro in action—thank you, wealthy American tourists, for paying for it!
+I arrived two hours before mass and managed to get a seat in the front row, just behind the places reserved for the women assisting with the offerings and readings.
+The service was beautiful, and I was lucky enough to see the Botafumeiro in motion.
+Thank you, wealthy American tourists, for making that happen.

-Reaching that place meant more than just completing a route—it meant overcoming myself.
-It was a day of gratitude, learning, and pride.
+Reaching that place meant more than finishing a route.
+It meant facing myself and getting through it.
+A day of gratitude, learning, and pride.

 Tips for those planning to walk the Camino de Santiago